Injuries: All Ages

 Stats from a 2009 article on Korean helmet use

-Here is a study from Western Australia that shows that helmet use has reduced the incidence and severity of head injuries there.
+A study from the Government of Western Australia Department of Health showed that helmet use had reduced the incidence and severity of head injuries there.
 It is based on hospital data, and shows that the number of closed head injuries was cut in half with increased helmet use over time, though other injuries did not change significantly in number.
 The head injuries were less serious, and hospital

 Stats from an Aussie study of helmet use and injuries